 The Diagnostic Classification Model Discussion Network

-DCMNET is currently operated by Matthew J. Madison, Assistant Professor of Education at UCLA.
-All correspondences regarding the listerv should be sent to him at email@example.com.
+DCMNET is currently operated by Matthew J. Madison, Assistant Professor of Quantitative Methodology at the University of Georgia.
+All correspondences regarding the listerv should be sent to him at firstname.lastname@example.org.
 DCMNET is sponsored by UCLA Communications Technology Services.

 Subscribe to DCMNET:

 1) From the email address you want subscribed, send an email to email@example.com.
 The subject and body of the email should read "Join DCMNET".

 2) Once your request is approved, you will receive a welcome message from DCMNET.